top of page

 If you want to drill down you need to do a root cause analysis.

-Put on your toddler hat & ask WHY 5x.
+Put on your toddler hat and ask WHY 5x.

 Each question builds on the preceding one.

-By the time you have responded to Why 5, you’ve addressed the issues & have discovered the root cause.
+By the time you have responded to Why 5, you’ve addressed the issues and have discovered the root cause.

 Example Using the 5 Whys - Staying In An Unhealthy Relationship

 In this example, now that you’ve discovered the main problem is attachment issues, you can drill down even further.
-Explore the main types of attachment & identify the typical symptoms.
+Explore the main types of attachment and identify the typical symptoms.

 Now that you have identified the root cause, the actual problem needs to be resolved through targeted action steps.